paritytech/polkadot-sdk/substrate/frame/multisig-stateful/README.md

 * `execute_proposal` - Execute a multisig proposal.
 (Releases Deposit)
 * `cancel_own_proposal` - Cancel a multisig proposal started by the caller in case no other owners approved it yet.
 (Releases Deposit)

 Note: Next functions need to be called from the multisig account itself.
+Deposits are reserved from the multisig account as well.

 * `add_owner` - Add a new owner to a multisig account.
 (Needs Deposit)
 * `remove_owner` - Remove an owner from a multisig account.
 (Releases Deposit)